What’s up fam!

 Our last stop of the day was the Harriet Tubman Museum.
 The museum is located in the Howell House, the restored parsonage of the Macedonia Baptist Church.
 You can buy tickets to tour the museum on their website.
 Tickets are $10 for adults, $5 for children.
 I highly recommend taking the guided tour.
 The guide, who also sits on the museum’s board, was very informative and passionate about the history here.
 I really appreciated her enthusiasm.

 I’m sure you’re wondering why there’s a museum honoring Harriet Tubman in Cape May, New Jersey.
 As we learned during our tour, Harriet spent several summers in Cape May, working at hotels to earn money to fund her rescue missions.
-She was in good company as many Philadelphia abolitionists also spent their summers at Cape May.
+She was in good company as many of Philadelphia’s abolitionists also spent their summers at Cape May.

 The museum not only honors Harriet Tubman but also the African American community in Cape May.
 The story of this community is the same sad tale of gentrification in our communities across this country.
 During the tour, we learned that at one time, African Americans made up 30% of Cape May.
 But in the 1960s, the city’s urban renewal campaign decimated the homes, churches and businesses that made up the once thriving community.
 We learned about Charles Wise, who hired a lawyer to fight for his home and Amelia Hampton, who sent an emergency telegram to then President Lyndon Johnson to spare the Stephen Smith house that she resided in.

-If you want to learn more about this historic community, buy a copy of Black Voices of Cape May: A Feeling of Community on sale at the front desk.
 Pro Tip: I recommend doing both the Underground Railroad Trolley Tour and the Harriet Tubman Museum tour.
 Both cover history in the area.
 The museum tour provides more in depth information about the events touched on during the trolley tour.

 Day Three